aws/aws-toolkit-vscode/designs/local-sam-debugging.md

 -   Local SAM Templates View - One UI Location to see and act on all SAM Applications / Functions
 -   CodeLenses on Lambda Handlers - Locally run and debug a Lambda handler function without any SAM Template associations

-### Terminology

-TODO : Fill this section
-CodeLens
-Debug Configuration

-    Debug Configurations are entries in a `launch.json` file that VS Code and Extensions use to define Debug sessions.
-TODO provide link to VS Code Debugging.
-By supporting Debug Configuration, users can press F5 (or the Debug button) to start a Debugging session.

-SAM Template

 ## Debug Configurations

-Debug Configurations allow users to press F5 (or the Debug button) to start a Debugging session.
 Debug Configurations of type `AWS-SAM-Local` can target a resource in a SAM Template, or directly target a Lambda handler in a code file.
 The Debug Configuration contains enough information to orchestrate a series of SAM CLI calls to build and invoke a SAM Application.

 The Debug Configuration is only way to invoke the debugger.
 All of the local SAM debugging experiences build on this facility.